TET2 c.4114_4131dup, p.Thr1372_Phe1377dup

 PS3 (Not Applied) Strength Modified

-According to Standard ACMG guidelines (and noting PTEN Pre-processing context), the rule for PS3 is: 'Well-established functional studies supportive of a damaging effect on the gene or gene product.'
-The provided evidence indicates that the TET2 T1372_F1377dup variant has not been functionally characterized and no functional data supports a damaging effect.
+According to standard ACMG guidelines, the rule for PS3 is: "Well-established functional studies supportive of a damaging effect on the gene or gene product."
+The evidence for this variant shows: no functional studies have been performed.
 Therefore, this criterion is not applied.

 PS4